The WP Debugging plugin must have a wp-config.php file that is writable by the filesystem.

 Now let’s move to the approach section, there we will see how we will solve the above problem of searching the nodes and swapping.

-Approach to swap the nodes of linked list without swapping data
+Approach to swap two nodes in linked list without swapping data

 Swapping nodes seem easy if the nodes to be swapped are adjacent, but then it becomes difficult for the following cases: